 As a final note, it's worth mentioning that sexual intimacy in marriage is a lifelong process.
 Different forms of expression may be appropriate at different phases in the development of the relationship – in youth and old age, in times of stress and times of joy, during pregnancy, childbirth and child-rearing, during and after menopause – the list could go on and on.
 At every stage, healthy attitudes toward marital sex should be characterized by candor, prayerfulness, vulnerability, flexibility, and willingness to communicate.
 This suggests that if you do come to a mutual decision regarding the use of sex toys, you shouldn't necessarily assume that the question has been settled once and for all.
 On the contrary, we'd recommend that you continue to revisit it at appropriate intervals.
 Individual tastes, perspectives, values, and feelings can change with time.

 For further information about sexual intimacy in marriage, we suggest that you contact Dr. Clifford and Mrs. Joyce Penner.
 Dr. Penner is a psychologist and his wife is a nurse; they work as a team specializing in various sexual issues couples may face.
 Given their expertise, they may be able to provide you with a more comprehensive look at the topics you've brought up.
-You may write to the Penners at 200 East Del Mar Boulevard, Suite 126, Pasadena, CA 91105.
-The telephone number is (626) 449-2525, and the e-mail address is firstname.lastname@example.org.
-You can access further information by visiting their website, Passionate Commitment.
+Visit their website, Passionate Commitment.

-If you have additional questions or would like to discuss your concerns at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling Department at your own convenience.
-Our counselors are available to speak with you at this number.
+If you have additional questions or would like to discuss your concerns at greater length with a member of our staff, we invite you to call Focus on the Family's Counseling department.